 My characters riddle their speech with “God’s Truth” and “Glod bliss us and keep us” and “God save us” and so on — all Standard English exclamations that make up a quare bit of Ulster conversation.
 These are largely missing from Wigtown Ploughman, although I don’t know enough about Wigtown Scots to say if McNeillie’s dialogue is a reflection of real speech.

 Other turns of phrase from Dusty Bluebells that may be more Ulster than Scots in style are ‘forbye,’ ‘thon’ and a myriad of hearty compounds such as heart-glad, heart-sad, heart-sure — possibly older forms of English that add the Ulster to Ulster Scots.

 On John McNeillie’s side, there are more Germanic “cht” sounds.
 My only real placing of “cht” revolves around a little rhyme I was taught as a child, “If ye can say, ‘It's a braw bricht moonlicht nicht,’ then yer a'richt, ye ken” and wee Hughie, one of the weans of Dusty Bluebells sings the Harry Lauder song when sitting up for Hallowe’en nicht.
-I presume that the cht sound fell out of use in Ulster in the late 1800s.
+The cht sound gradually fell out of use in Ulster throughout the twentieth century.